gabrield03/cs163/docs/project-doc.md

 		- Heatmap of Average Maximum and Minimum Temperatures:
-			- Like the energy visualizations, I will show the temperature (min and max) data over time in each region (SJ and SF).
-Comparing the heatmaps of temperatures will allow us to visualize the regional differences in temperature trends from 2013 to 2024.
+			- Like the energy visualizations of temperature, these show the temperature (min and max) data over time in each region (SJ and SF).
+Comparing the heatmaps of temperatures allows us to visualize the regional differences in temperature trends from 2013 to 2024.